-It may be hard to believe but there’s been occasions besides Ben Affleck cast as Batman where comic book fans didn’t agree with the casting choices studios made.
+It may be hard to believe but there have been occasions besides Ben Affleck cast as Batman where comic book fans didn’t agree with the casting choices studios made.
 Crazy, I know.
 One such choice was giving ex-member of the Fantastic Four, Chris Evans another crack at a superhero gig, only this time as Steve Rogers aka Captain America.
-The rest, as they say is history.
+The rest, as they say, is history.

 Kevin Costner – Man of Steel